Tossing and turning?

 Early morning waking: waking in the early hours of the morning before you need to get up but not being able to fall back asleep

-Behaviours that interfere with sleep: such as snoring, teeth-grinding, restless legs, sleepwalking and breathing problems
+Behaviours that interfere with sleep: such as snoring, grinding your teeth, restless legs, sleep walking and breathing problems

 Sleeping too much or for too long